This guide explains how to collect and store logs from an OpenShift cluster in VictoriaLogs.

 name: collect-application-logs

-Navigate to ServiceAccounts
+- Navigate to ServiceAccounts.

-and click on Create Service Account
+- Click on Create Service Account.

-.
-Fill in the name victorialogs
+- Fill in the name

-and create a binding for each ClusterRole
+- Create a binding for each

 Configure logs forwarding #